UK residents with foreign income or gains: dividends: Underlying tax - computation of relevant profits

 For dividends paid to the UK before 31 March 2001 it was possible for a company to specify that the dividend was paid out of specified profits, or for a specified period.
 For dividends paid to the UK on or after that date TIOPA10/S59 (4) & (5) (previously ICTA88\S799(3)) has been amended so that it is only possible to specify a period.

-Where it appears that a group company, resident or not, has manipulated reserves, etc to distort the rate of underlying tax a brief note of the facts should be sent to CTIAA Business International, Outward Investment team.
+Where it appears that a group company, resident or not, has manipulated reserves, etc to distort the rate of underlying tax a brief note of the facts should be sent to CSTD, Business Assets & International Base Protection Policy Team.
 Alternatively this information should be provided when making a request for an underlying tax rate in respect of a foreign dividend received by a UK company from a non-resident group company (INTM164440).